j13343sh/Rune-Factory-Inheritance-Research/articles/Recursive-Processing.md

 Some inheritance behavior cannot be explained by simple one-layer performance inheritance.

-Observed behavior suggests that hidden internal arrangements may themselves become inheritance sources.
+Observed behavior suggests that hidden internal arrangement data may be recursively referenced during inheritance processing under certain conditions.

 ## Why It Matters